TannerDrayton/learn.truecoders.io/learn/newCsharp/syntaxInterpolation.md

   * **Readable:** Code should be easy to read and understand

-* Best Practices: this is syntax that is not required, but is considered the best thing to do.
+* **Best Practices:** this is syntax that is not required, but is considered the best thing to do.
 For example, **using type inference with the var keyword** is considered best practice.

 * **Syntax Sugar:** this is syntax that is not required and not necessarily best practice, but merely makes coding more convenient or concise.

   * In a nutshell, this is just syntax which allows writing more with less.
 While generally good, If taken to extremes this can reduce readability.
 Remember, code is for humans!

 * **Code Smell:** any indicator in a program that a potentially deep-seated issue is present.
 Is usually subjective and depends on factors including the particular language and experience.

+---

 ## How